keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 ##### Exterior Gateway Protocols

-Exterior gateway protocols are used by routers for the exchange of information between independent autonomous system**s**.
+Exterior Gateway Protocols are used by routers for the exchange of information between independent autonomous system**s**.
+To be more precise, Exterior Gateway Protocols are used to communicate data between routers representing the edges of an autonomous system, routers use exterior gateway protocols when they need to share information across different organizations.

+Exterior gateway protocols are the key to the Internet today.
+They are usually the concerns of **core Internet routers**.
+Getting data to the _edge router_ of an autonomous system is the number one goal of **core Internet routers**.

+For the core Internet routers, autonomous systems are known and defined.
+Each autonomous network has a **Autonomous System Number** (ASN) assigned to it by IANA (Internet Assigned Numbers Authority; also the authority that assigns IP addresses!).
+This information is kept in the core Internet routers to identified autonomous networks.

 #### Non-Routable Address Space